Building Control’s prime concern in all aspects of their work is public safety. Any dangerous buildings is obviously a cause for concerns.

-Buildings can and do become dangerous for a number of reasons, including: neglect combined with age; vehicle impact; fire and badly carried out alterations.
+Buildings become dangerous for a number of reasons, including neglect, combined with age, vehicle impact; fire damage or badly carried out alterations.

-Where a building is in such a condition that it may pose a threat to the safety of any people in and around the area, we have the legal powers to investigate, and make it safe.
-Simply run down or dilapidated buildings are not necessarily considered dangerous, and minor items (such as damaged timber fencing panels) are also unlikely to qualify.
+Where a building is in such a condition that it may pose a threat to the safety of any people in and around the area, we have the legal powers to investigate and make it safe.

-- If we consider that a possible but not immediate danger exists, we will contact the owner and serve a Dangerous Buildings Notice.
-This will set out the time by which the building/structure has to be made safe and the danger removed.
+If we consider that a possible, but not immediate danger exists, we will contact the owner and serve a Dangerous Buildings Notice.
+This will set out the time when the owner must make the building/structure safe

-No charge will be made for the advice or guidance given by the building control officer.
-However, where it is necessary to use a contractor is used to deal with the danger, payment of their charges will be the responsibility of the owner of the building or structure.
+There will be no charge for the advice or guidance given by the Building Control Officer.
+However, where it is necessary to use a contractor to deal with the danger, payment of their charges will be the responsibility of the owner of the building or structure.

 Contact Building Control to report a dangerous structure, if you notice a building, in Eden district, which you think may be dangerous.
 It would help us if you can supply us with all the information about the building or structure and its location.